Raiyan-RB19/PRODIGY_CS_02/README.md

-# 🔐 Image Encryptor GUI
+# 🔐 Image Encryptor TOOL

 A desktop application to encrypt and decrypt images using pixel shuffling and XOR operations.
 Built with Python, Pillow, and ttkbootstrap.